Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

-One possible explanation for the increase in symptoms at night has to do with the body's internal circadian rhythms and its immune function.
-According to Jason Tetro, a microbiology and health and hygiene expert, the immune system switches functions in the evening, leaving the body to rely on the one that's responsible for inflammation (and your symptoms), while the other one "recharges" and gets ready to fight again in the morning.3
+One possible explanation for the increase in symptoms at night is the body’s internal circadian rhythms and immune function.
+According to Jason Tetro, microbiology and health and hygiene expert, the immune system switches functions in the evening, leaving the body to rely on the one that’s responsible for inflammation (and your symptoms), while the other one “recharges” and gets ready to fight again in the morning.3

 Sore throats resulting from a viral infection should usually go away after five to seven days, though they can last up to ten.1

 Since your nose might be congested if you’re recovering from a cold or the flu, you may be prone to breathing through your mouth — another factor that can irritate your throat.

 Here are some more details about the viral illnesses that may be giving you the trouble:

 According to HealthLine, 4 the common cold is an upper respiratory system infection that creates inflammation in the nose and throat.
 This is a highly infectious disease.
 The virus can be easily transmitted from one person to another when an infected person speaks, coughs, or sneezes.
 The common cold is more prevalent during the rainy season.
 The virus thrives well in wet places and can infect the host easily.
 Early symptoms can be felt 1-3 days after the onset of infection.
 When these symptoms disappear immediately, you still need to monitor the condition.
 They may last 7-14 days or up to 21 days.
 Common cold symptoms develop slowly and are usually milder.

 Aside from nose and throat inflammation, Other symptoms include:4